znsio/specmatic-documentation/documentation/reading_reports.md

 Expected number, actual was "hi"
 ```

-Qontract helpfully tells you that it expected a number, but the actual value was "hi".
+Specmatic helpfully tells you that it expected a number, but the actual value was "hi".
 It's quoted to indicate that the value was a string.

 ## Error in JSON request